MicrosoftDocs/power-platform/power-platform/admin/manage-copilot-studio-messages-capacity.md

 - **Flexibility**: Since your usage may fluctuate, pay-as-you-go plans allow for scalability and flexibility.
 You pay for only what you use.
 - **Business continuity**: Given that Copilot Studio is the way to pay for the use of agents that are critical to business continuity, the pay-as-you-go model overcomes any concern associated with reaching the limits of purchased message quantities.
 - **Availability**: Your users can benefit from the agents you build, without requiring separate licenses.
-- **Cost savings**: Reduce the hassle of pre-paid capacity inventory management.
+- **Cost savings**: Reduce the hassle of prepaid capacity inventory management.
 No more unused capacity expiring at the end-of-the-month.
 - **No commitment**: Get started with pay-as-you-go right away without locking into any long-term commitments and without any upfront costs.

-### If I have enabled the Pay-as-you-go plan, can I grant my users access to Copilot Studio
+### If I have used the Pay-as-you-go plan, can I grant my users access to Copilot Studio
 Yes, you can manage access to Copilot Studio.
-In the Power Platform Admin Center, navigate to Settings and update the Copilot Author setting.
-There, you can assign a security group, and only members of that group will have access to Copilot Studio
+In the Power Platform admin center, navigate to **Settings** and update the **Copilot Author** setting.
+There, you can assign a security group, and only members of that group have access to Copilot Studio.